occopus/docs/sphinx/source/packages.rst

 It would be nice to have a Vagrantfile or a prepared VM template to bootstrap an OCCO environment; but right now we have to settle with this.

 One should work on an OCCO component in a virtualenv.
-For example, to start working on the ``util`` package:
+The following shows how to setup the ``occo-demo`` repo, but--aside the ``auth_data.yaml`` part--it works with other repos too.

+To understand the role of ``auth_data.yaml``, see the documentation of the :ref:`<OCCO Demo applications> demos`.

 .. code:: bash

     cd my-occo-dir

-    cd util
+    cd occo-demo

-    # This only needs to be done once for each deployment.
-    # Make sure that python 2.7 is installed (not 3!), and that
-    # global packages are not used.
-    virtualenv --python=python2.7 --no-site-packages env/util-dev

-    source env/util-dev/bin/activate                    # Always after opening a new shell pip install --no-deps -r requirements_test.txt      # One time, after creating the virtualenv
+    # Iff necessary:
+    # Deploy auth_data.yaml in the package directory.
+Never commit this file in the repo!
+    cat > auth_data.yaml <<EOF
+    username: XXXXXX
+    password: YYYYYY
+    EOF

+    # Use this convenience script to
+    # - Create the virtualenv
+    # - Deploy auth_data.yaml in the necessary conf dirs (only for occo-demo)
+    ./reset-env.sh
+    #
+    # This will print the path of the virtualenv; e.g.:
+    source env/occo-demo/bin/activate
-    occo_test/bootstrap_tests.sh                        # Some tests have bootstrap scripts.
-Some don't! nosetests                                           # Optional any time; Run all tests
+    nosetests                                           # Optional any time; Run all tests

-    workworkwork

 Virtualenvs should be placed in the ``env/`` directory, so they don't linger in the working tree. ``git`` will ignore the contents of the ``env/`` directory so